Export Findings and Usage of Reporting Tools

 SARIF

-SARIF (Static Analysis Results Interchange Format) is an open standard and allows reporting tools to generate code scanning reports.
+SARIF (Static Analysis Results Interchange Format) is an open standard and allows reporting tools to generate "Code Scanning" reports.

-Github actions can use SARIF reports to show and warn about Findings and allow users to review and asses Findings.
+GitHub Actions can use SARIF reports to show and warn about Findings and allow users to review and asses Findings.

-CI Fuzz can generate SARIF reports with the following command:
+Generate SARIF reports with the following command:

 cifuzz findings --format=sarif